 There are two keys to successful inventory management: buying the right number of books and knowing what books to return.
 There is an art to both that is grounded loosely in hunches and some data management.
 Books are one of the few retail items that can be returned, often without penalty, to the publisher or distributor.
 The ability to return books allows stores to take chances on books they might not otherwise bring into their stores.
 It also allows for stocking up on event books without under-buying for fear of being stuck with extra books.
 But returns are not without cost, or hassle.

 We are blessed to have Darrilyn as our returns guru.
-As the rules for returns have gotten tighter and return-to-sender-postcard-projecttighter, books can only be returned to where you bought them (in the olden days you could return books to a publisher regardless of where they were purchased), books purchased from distributors now can only be returned to them with a restocking fee, and books that have been declared out of print can’t be returned at all.
+As the rules for returns have gotten tighter and tighter, books can only be returned to where you bought them (in the olden days you could return books to a publisher regardless of where they were purchased), books purchased from distributors now can only be returned to them with a restocking fee, and books that have been declared out of print can’t be returned at all.
 Throw in the ever-changing publishing landscape with imprints going to different publishers and it can make for the need for a flow chart.

 Darrilyn has a notebook that’s just for returns.
 She updates return addresses (this constantly changes as well) and keeps track of where books were purchased and when the return deadlines are.
 Then she organizes them in the back room by publisher and distributor.
 It’s an incredibly efficient system that allows us to make returns speedily and according to which publisher we could really use the credit with.
 There is little that makes me happier than seeing my monthly invoices shrink when I see the return credits.